That dollar amount results from a 14.6% advance from $23.5 billion four years earlier in 2021.

 Minnesota’s Major Trade Partners

-Minnesota’s top trade partners in North America (Canada and Mexico) purchased over two-fifths (41.6%) of the overall value of exported goods from the North Star State.
+Minnesota’s top trade partners in North America (Canada and Mexico) purchased over two-fifths (45%) of the overall value of exported goods from the North Star State.
+That percentage exceeds the 41.6% for the prior year.

-In comparison, 15.2% of Minnesota’s export sales went to top customers in Asia (mainland China, Japan and South Korea).
+In comparison, 16.2% of Minnesota’s export sales went to top customers in Asia (mainland China, Japan, South Korea and Taiwan).

-Another 12% worth was bought by leading importers in Europe (Germany, Belgium, Netherlands and Ireland).
+Another 10.2% worth was bought by leading importers in Europe (Ireland, Belgium, Germany and the Netherlands).

 Minnesotan Export Companies